About Us Contact Us

 Style: Core Plus

-Benchmark: Barclays Capital U.S. Universal Index
+Benchmark: Bloomberg U.S. Universal Bond Index

 Summary: An actively managed portfolio that applies the same controlled-duration, relative value sector rotation and security selection style to the management of all its fundamental fixed income mandates, including Core Bond.
 The distinguishing feature of BlackRock’s investment management style has been the ability to generate alpha within a risk-controlled framework.
 Real-time analysis of a vast array of risk measures allows BlackRock to assess the potential impact of various sector and security strategies on total return.